-- ii.
-Initiation of Leave - 1.
-Student Initiation - A student will visit with the associate dean for student affairs and be counseled on the implications of a leave of absence.
+ii.
+Initiation of Leave

+- 1. Student Initiation - 1.
+A student will visit with the associate dean for student affairs and be counseled on the implications of a leave of absence.
 The student will initiate documentation to enter the leave.
 A student will select a corresponding purpose of the leave as defined in this policy. - 2.
-The documentation of the leave will be forwarded through pertinent departments of the School which will each append stipulations for reinstatement. - Once the documentation has been completed, the form will be forwarded to the Office of the University Registrar for execution and notation on the student's record.
-A copy of the finalized documentation will be sent to the student within one month of the leave's start date. - 2.
-School Initiation - 1.
-The School may initiate a leave of absence for the following circumstances: - a.
+The documentation of the leave will be forwarded through pertinent departments of the School which will each append stipulations for reinstatement. - 3.
+Once the documentation has been completed, the form will be forwarded to the Office of the University Registrar for execution and notation on the student's record.
+A copy of the finalized documentation will be sent to the student within one month of the leave's start date.

+2. School Initiation

+- 1. The School may initiate a leave of absence for the following circumstances: - a.
 A student is unable to request leave for themselves - b.
 A student is deemed as needing a leave of absence for medical reasons - c.
 A student is not able to meet technical standards - d.
 A student is deemed as needing a leave of absence for academic deficiency - e.
 As consequence and sanction of not upholding professional conduct expectations - 2.
 An agent of the school will initiate documentation for the student having been necessitated for placement on a leave.
 The intent shall be presented before the Medical Student Academic Standing Committee (MSASC) for final approval. - 3.
 A student shall have the opportunity to appear before the MSASC ahead of the MSASC's vote. - 4.
-The MSASC may exercise latitude to circumvent a student's opportunity to respond to the proposed leave of absence only where a student is deemed unable of responding to the initiated leave. - iii.
-Extensions of Leave - A leave of absence and/or any extension may be granted for a minimum of one semester but shall not exceed one academic year. - 2.
-Leave extensions must be approved by the MSASC. - A student forfeits their consideration to return from leave and, through virtue of their agreement to take leave, withdraws from the School when the student fails to: - a.
+The MSASC may exercise latitude to circumvent a student's opportunity to respond to the proposed leave of absence only where a student is deemed unable of responding to the initiated leave.

+iii.
+Extensions of Leave

+- 1. A leave of absence and/or any extension may be granted for a minimum of one semester but shall not exceed one academic year. - 2.
+Leave extensions must be approved by the MSASC. - 3.
+A student forfeits their consideration to return from leave and, through virtue of their agreement to take leave, withdraws from the School when the student fails to: - a.
 Remain in contact throughout their leave (having three unreturned phone calls, three unanswered email messages, and one unanswered certified letter) - b.
-Submit a Change of Enrollment Status form indicating their return sixty days ahead of their most recently approved anticipated return date - c.
-Request an extension of their leave within sixty days of their most recently approved anticipated return date. - iv.
-Reinstatement - 1.
-Documentation signaling requesting a reinstatement must be submitted to the Office of Student Affairs no later than sixty days before the requested return date.
+Submit a Change of Enrollment Status form indicating their return 60 days ahead of their most recently approved anticipated return date - c.
+Request an extension of their leave within 60 days of their most recently approved anticipated return date.